 Expansive soils are fine-grained soils that can undergo a significant increase in volume with an increase in water content and a significant decrease in volume with a decrease in water content.
 Changes in the water content of an expansive soil can result in severe distress to structures constructed upon the soil.
-The Project Site includes areas that are underlain by clayey soils that could exhibit expansion potential when not properly addressed during site preparations in construction.72 Regardless, the structural elements of the Proposed Project would be required to undergo appropriate design-level geotechnical evaluations prior to final design and construction which would include any necessary measures such as removal of expansive soils, if present, and replaced with engineered fill to ensure that expansive soil hazards are minimized.
+The Project Site includes areas that are underlain by clayey soils that could exhibit expansion potential when not properly addressed during site preparation during construction.
+The structural elements of the Proposed Project would be required to undergo appropriate design-level geotechnical evaluations prior to final design and construction, which would include all necessary measures, such as removal of expansive soils, if present, that would be replaced with engineered fill to ensure that expansive soil hazards are minimized.
 In addition, the Proposed Project would increase the amount of impervious surface on the Project Site, thereby reducing the amount of stormwater that directly percolates into the soil and reduces the potential for soil expansion.
-Implementing the regulatory requirements of the CBC, County and City ordinances, the CGS Guidelines for Evaluating and Mitigating Seismic Hazards in California, and ensuring all buildings and structures are constructed in compliance with the law is the responsibility of the project engineers and building officials.
-Therefore, with implementation of the recommendations from the final design-level geotechnical report in accordance with building code requirements, would eliminate the potential for adverse effects from expansive soils.
+Implementing the regulatory requirements of the CBC, County, and City ordinances, the CGS Guidelines for Evaluating and Mitigating Seismic Hazards in California, and ensuring all buildings and structures are constructed in compliance with the law is the responsibility of the project engineers and building officials.
+Therefore, with implementation of the recommendations from the final design-level geotechnical report in accordance with building code requirements, would eliminate the potential for substantial direct or indirect risks to life or property from expansive soils.
 Thus, there would be no project-level or cumulative impacts of the Proposed Project related to this significance criterion.